superstreamlabs/memphis/CONTRIBUTING.md

 ## Step 10: Create Pull Request

-In GitHub, do the following to submit a pull request to the upstream repository:
+In GitHub, do the following to submit a pull request to the upstream repository (staging branch):

 1. Give the pull request a title and a short description of the changes made.
 Include also the issue or bug number associated with your change.
 Explain the changes that you made, any issues you think exist with the pull request you made, and any questions you have for the maintainer.